Make waves in your community.

 5. Ask Water Docs to be part of your screening: A rep from our team would be happy to participate, schedule permitting.
 Please contact us with the details.

-6. Plan how you'll promote the event: Email blasts to local organizations, social media, and posters have all been successful methods.
+6. Plan how you'll promote the event: Branded to include Water Docs Where-You-Live, email blasts to local organizations, social media, and posters have all been successful methods.
+We will also include your event in our own Social Media promotions.